 Whistleblowers are vitally important during a time of national crisis.
-The False Claims Act is the primary weapon used by the Department of Justice to combat fraud on the federal government.
-It was written by President Abraham Lincoln during another time of national crisis – the Civil War.
-Lincoln wrote the law to enlist the public as private attorneys general to combat rampant defense contracting fraud that was undermining the army.
+The False Claims Act is the primary weapon used by the Department of Justice to combat fraud against the federal government.
+President Abraham Lincoln wrote it during another national crisis – the Civil War.
+Lincoln wrote the law to enlist the public as private attorneys to combat rampant defense contracting fraud undermining the army.
 The False Claims Act empowers private citizens with knowledge of fraud on the federal government to hire a lawyer and file suit on behalf of the United States to recover funds wrongfully taken from our federal treasury.
-For the whistleblower’s efforts in exposing and providing evidence of the fraud, the whistleblower can be awarded between 15-30% of the Government’s recovery.
+The whistleblower can be awarded between 15% and 30% of the Government’s recovery for exposing and providing evidence of the fraud.

 Report COVID-19 Stimulus Fraudsters

-During the time of the COVID-19 crisis and the $2.2 trillion-dollar stimulus enacted by Congress to address the economic impacts of the virus, unscrupulous businesses and individuals are likely to try and take advantage and wrongfully obtain our tax dollars that were meant to help those truly in need.
+During the COVID-19 crisis and the $2.2 trillion stimulus enacted by Congress to address the virus’s economic impacts, unscrupulous businesses and individuals are likely to try to take advantage and wrongfully obtain our tax dollars, which were meant to help those truly in need.

 This fraud may come in many forms: fraudulently claiming eligibility on an application for loans or grants for which the person or business does not qualify; obtaining payroll protection loans and then fraudulently claiming the business met the requirements to have the loans forgiven; fraud in providing equipment or supplies the Government has ordered to combat the virus; falsifying quality tests for equipment ordered by the Government to combat the virus; fraudulently claiming eligibility for stimulus funds for which an individual or business does not qualify.
 We need courageous whistleblowers to step forward and report this type of fraud.